-- Approximately 99 percent of the developed land within the City is consumed by single-family land uses, rights-of-way, or public/semipublic land uses. - The percentage of developed land uses in Heath has declined since 2008 because the City annexed undeveloped land faster than it was developed - The percentages of non-residential land uses retail, commercial, and office have remained extremely low, especially compared to the amount of residential development and number of people who live in Heath. - Much of Heath is currently vacant, even with the increased acres of developed land since 2008.
-This allows for much more development within the City, development which could further contribute to the quality for which Heath is known. - The acreage of Parks & Open Space land use has also increased over the years, which is a significant quality of life feature that is very positive for Heath. - Heath's ratio of retail-acres-to-population is 0.009 acres per 100 persons.
+- Approximately 90 percent of the developed land within the City is consumed by Single-Family land uses, Rightsof-Way, or Public/Semi-Public land uses. - The percentage of developed land uses in Heath has declined since 2008 because the City annexed undeveloped land faster than it was developed. - The percentages of non-residential land uses Retail, Commercial, and Office have remained extremely low, especially compared to the amount of residential development and number of people who live in Heath. - Much of Heath is currently vacant, even with the increased acres of developed land since 2008.
+This allows for much more development within the City, development that could further contribute to the quality for which Heath is known. - The acreage of Parks and Open Space land use has also increased over the years, which is a significant quality of life feature that is very positive for Heath. - Heath's ratio of retail-acres-to-population is 0.09 acres per 100 persons.
 This is a low ratio and indicates that citizens are traveling outside of the City to buy goods and services.